MS in Health Communication

 Geared toward professionals with a background in health care or public relations, the online Master of Science in Health Communication can be completed in as few as 18 months of part-time study.
 The interactive, online format includes lectures and debates, videos, interactive animation, discussion boards, and more.

 All candidates for admission to the online Master of Science in Health Communication degree program must hold a bachelor’s degree from a regionally accredited institution and are selected on the basis of undergraduate transcripts, academic and professional references, two personal statements, and work experience.
-Standardized admission tests such as the GRE are not required; English language proficiency is.
+Standardized admission tests such as the GRE are not required; English-language proficiency is.
 Applicants who attended a college where English is not the language of instruction must submit scores from the Test of English as a Foreign Language (TOEFL) and a video.
 Applications are accepted on a rolling admissions basis; courses start six times a year.

 Students in the MS in Health Communication program must maintain a grade point average of at least 3.0 to remain in good standing and to graduate.
 No grade below B– in any course may be applied toward the degree.
 Students with grade point averages below 3.0 will be on academic probation and must be in a position to achieve a 3.0 within the 40 required credit hours for graduation or be subject to dismissal.

 - MET HC 750 The American Health Care System for Health Communicators

 - MET HC 751 Introduction to Epidemiology for Health Communicators

 - MET HC 752 The Biology of Disease